Edouard102/Battleship-game/README.md

 # Testing

-I have tested on my local terminal give by code institue trough
+I have tested on my local terminal provided by code institute.

 # Validator testing